 - I’m skilled in all settings medical, legal, federal and so much, much more!!!

-- I do Freelancing work, although there are many employment jobs who hire in-house interpreters
+- I do Freelancing work, although there are many employment jobs that hire in-house interpreters

 - It’s a professional job!